 The majority of pupils will study for A-Levels in the Sixth Form which take place over two years.
-Some pupils will study for AS-Levels, which are one year courses.
+In certain cases, pupils will decide to sit AS Levels.

 - The A-Levels are for pupils studying for two years and who want to go to university, these will consist of some synoptic papers, which will assess skills gained over the course of year.
 Performance in these examinations will contribute 100% of the final grade.
-Each unit will be graded A-E, U. - A\ is available for exceptional performance at A-Level only. - If a pupil opts to sit an AS the results will be included on their UCAS application.
+Each unit will be graded A-E, U. - A\ is available for exceptional performance at A-Level only.